-His sister Sabrina Stubbins said she remembers Jermain always being stingy on Christmas – he rarely bought gifts for anyone.
-However, Jermain changed from the Grinch into Santa Claus on Christmas 2017 when he randomly decided to buy everyone presents.
+His sister Sabrina Stubbins said she remembers Jermaine always being stingy on Christmas – he rarely bought gifts for anyone.
+However, Jermaine changed from the Grinch into Santa Claus on Christmas 2017 when he randomly decided to buy everyone presents.

-“I was shocked when my mom told me Jermain got me a gift card for Christmas,” said Sabrina.
+“I was shocked when my mom told me Jermaine got me a gift card for Christmas,” said Sabrina.
 “I immediately called him up to thank him and say I love you.”

 It would be the last time Sabrina said “I love you” to her brother.

 He had been robbed and shot multiple times the night before in his room at a Super 8 Motel in Clearwater, Florida, where he had been living.

 Jermaine’s homicide has never been solved.
 He was 45 years old.

 Jermaine grew up in the Clearwater area as the third of four kids.
 The children were inseparable growing up.

 “We were a close-knit family and did everything together,” Sabrina recalled.
 “We especially loved to travel and have been all over the United States and Canada.”